Arakan: Antiquity

 Arakan has been recognized “as one among other Burmese kingdoms competing for the control of power in Lower Burma”.
 The cities of Bago, Bagan, and Inwa were centers of political power in Burma proper.
 In contrast, independent Arakanese states were based in the capitals of Dhanyawadi, Vesali, Laungyet, and Mrauk-U. The ruins of these cities are located in northern Arakan in proximity to the borderland of Bengal.

-It is unclear who the earliest inhabitants were; some historians believe the earliest settlers included the Burmese Mro tribe but there is a lack of evidence and no clear tradition of their origin or written records of their history.
+It is unclear who the earliest inhabitants were; some historians believe the earliest settlers included the Tibeto-Burman people Mro tribe but there is a lack of evidence and no clear tradition of their origin or written records of their history.
 Arakanese traditional history holds that Arakan was inhabited by the Rakhine since 3000 BCE, but there is no archaeological evidence to support the claim.
 According to British historian Daniel George Edward Hall, who wrote extensively on the history of Burma, "The Burmese do not seem to have settled in Arakan until possibly as late as the tenth century AD.
 Hence earlier dynasties are thought to have been Indian, ruling over a population similar to that of Bengal.
 All the capitals known to history have been in the north near modern Akyab".

 Arakan came under strong Indic influence from the Indian subcontinent, particularly the ancient kingdoms of the Ganges delta.
 Arakan was one of the first regions in Southeast Asia to adopt Dharmic religions.
 It became one of the earliest Indianized kingdoms in Southeast Asia.
 Buddhist missionaries from the Mauryan Empire traveled through Arakan to other parts of Southeast Asia.
 Paul Wheatley chronicled the "Indianization" of Arakan.